 Kilkenny County Council is responsible for the Control of Dogs Act 1986, as amended and regulations made thereunder for Kilkenny County Council.
-We share a Dog Shelter with Carlow County Council which is located at Garryduff, Paulstown, Co.
-Kilkenny - this is a shared service with Carlow County Council.
+We share a dog shelter with Carlow County Council which is located at Garryduff, Paulstown, Co.
+Kilkenny.

 Dog Warden Service